 Agnieszka had a repaired palate, and whatever she said had the comforting sound of shushing a baby to sleep.
-Her “Micky Mouth pyjamath” cheered Lilka, and she kissed her friend’s cheek.
+Her “Micky Mouth pyjamath” cheered Lilka, and she kissed her cheek.
 “I’d love to, but I can’t be late for work.”

-Lilka started down the stairs.
-The smell of fresh bread had been overcome by the more familiar stench of old piss, to which no doubt her husband—ex-husband, she reminded herself—had contributed.
+She started down the stairs.
+The smell of fresh bread had already been overcome by the more familiar stench of old piss, to which no doubt her husband—ex-husband, she reminded herself—had contributed.
 They had been divorced over three years, in itself something close to a miracle in Catholic Poland.
 At least the secular communists had recognized that the sanctity of marriage could be sacrificed on the altar of wife abuse.
 Still, Lilka had been forced to remain in the same apartment with Jacek: the communists had a waiting list for housing longer than the Church’s list of sinners.